jptrainor/documin/README.md

    * *documin* is specifically intended to provide an add-only write interface.
 A system administrator can do all other necessary management via ordinary file system interfaces.
       * An exception may be implemented to permit users to undo an operation.
 But it would be limited to a single session and time window.
 * No support for file thumbnails, fancy image browsing, icon support of a wide variety of file types (a limited set is okay), any sort of server side image preview generation.

-## Getting Started

-Configure your web server to expose a file system directory that you want to manage.
-Copy documin.php to the root of the managed directory tree.
-Optionally rename documin.php to index.php.
-Be sure the directory is writable by the web server process.
-Optionally review and change the configuration settings in documin.php.
-That's it, you're done!

 ## Referencing Files By ID